vuedx/languagetools/extensions/vscode-vue/readme.md

 ## Creating Themes

 This extension provides detailed token and scope information which can be used to create better VS Code themes.
+Find more details on [project wiki](https://github.com/znck/vue-developer-experience/wiki/Theme-Guide).

 ---